Joseph Mallord William Turner

 There is a particular combination of factors in this work that are determinant for understanding Turner’s working method, which incorporates naturalist observation, memory and a sensitive recreation of reality.
 Based on these principles, he expresses sensations in a surprising manner, using a flock of seagulls flying in a spiral in the sky as a crucial element in establishing the composition’s disciplined balance, which is developed through the ever increasing build up of circles.

 Although preserving a topographical appearance and incorporating an undeniable dramatic potential – besides the vigil tower sinking on the right, there is also the tragic trilogy of lighthouse, church and cemetery – Turner carries out an emotional exercise of light and colour, this painting revealing the trend towards the progressive elimination of forms, which become dissolved in its damp atmosphere.
 The artist thus transcends the image’s physical space, opting instead to transform it into a setting where impressions are heightened.

-Turner at the Calouste Gulbenkian Collection.
-Sea and Light: Turner’s Watercolours from Tate Collection, (exhibition catalogue).
-Lisbon: Calouste Gulbenkian Museum, 2003, no. 38, p.
-84-85.
+Sea and Light.
+Turner’s Watercolours from Tate Collection, exhibition catalogue.
+Lisbon: Calouste Gulbenkian Museum, 2003, pp. 84–5, no. 38.

 Luísa Sampaio, Painting in the Calouste Gulbenkian Museum.
 Lisbon/Milan: Calouste Gulbenkian Museum/Skira, 2009, p.
 162–3, cat.
 70.

 Calouste Gulbenkian Museum.
 Lisbon: Calouste Gulbenkian Museum, 2011, p.
 177, cat.
 156.